Mother & Daughter Legal Team

 Legal Custody and Physical Custody of Your Child

 The life of your child should be delicately balanced, to say the least, and cannot be approached as if it were only a single-sided issue.
 To this end, there are actually two distinct types of child custody in California: legal custody and physical custody.
-Depending on your living situation, the best interests of your child, and your ex-spouse’s own circumstances, you could win rights to one, both, or neither forms of custody.
+Depending on your living situation, the best interests of your child, and your ex-spouse’s own circumstances, you could win rights to one, both, or neither form of custody.

-• Physical custody - This is more straightforward but no less important – physical custody determines where your children live.
+Physical custody - This is more straightforward but no less important – physical custody determines where the children live.
 If you win sole physical custody, they will live only with you and visit your ex.
 Joint physical custody typically splits their living situation in half, one way or another, or as close to evenly as possible.

-Understanding the Different Types of Child Custody Arrangements
+Understanding the Different Types of Child Custody Arrangements in Torrance

 Child custody arrangements can be complex, and understanding the various types can help you make informed decisions that best suit your family's needs.
 In California, there are primarily two types of custody: legal custody and physical custody.